bharel/asynciolimiter/CONTRIBUTING.md

-# Contributing to `bharel/asynciolimiter`
+# Contributing to asynciolimiter

-Thank you for considering contributing to `bharel/asynciolimiter`!
+Thank you for considering contributing to asynciolimiter!
 Here are some guidelines to help you get started:

 ## Getting Started